 To participate in a potential lawsuit regarding Lipitor and type 2 diabetes, you have to meet certain criteria.
-For example, you must have a BMI of less than 35 and you must have taken the brand name drug to qualify.
+For example, you must have a BMI of 32 or lower and you must have taken the brand name drug to qualify.
 Check your BMI here.

 Baron & Budd Lipitor lawyers are looking into claims that Lipitor, a drug used to lower cholesterol levels, is allegedly associated with a higher risk of developing type 2 diabetes.
 If you or a loved one was diagnosed with type 2 diabetes while taking Lipitor, you may be able to file a Lipitor lawsuit.